Are you an adviser? Go to Unbiased Pro

 However, this has now been abolished, meaning there is no longer an upper limit on the total value of pensions you can accumulate without facing additional tax charges.

-Other controls like the annual allowance mentioned above still apply, as well as the tapered annual allowance if you’re a high earner
+Other controls like the annual allowance mentioned above still apply, as well as the tapered annual allowance if you’re a high earner.

-It’s worth flagging some ISAs, such as the lifetime ISA and junior ISA, have different annual allowances.
+It’s worth flagging that some ISAs, such as the lifetime ISA and junior ISA, have different annual allowances.

 What about employer contributions?